OUR WORK

 Each brief distills rigorous analysis into practical insights for policymakers, practitioners, and funders.
 They also serve as models to inspire other researchers to engage with the data and conduct independent analysis.

-This effort is complemented by a completed systematic literature review that synthesizes evidence from hundreds of academic studies on peacebuilding effectiveness.
+This effort is complemented by a systematic literature review synthesizing evidence from dozens of the most rigorous academic studies on peacebuilding effectiveness.
 The review provides a structured foundation for understanding which interventions reduce violence—and under what conditions.

 2